 Connect the USB stick first to your computer and create a folder on there named ‘retropie’.
 Eject it safely and then connect it to one of the ports on the Raspberry Pi.
 Wait for the Raspberry Pi’s light to stop flashing.
 Remove the USB stick from the Pi and insert it once again into your computer.
 Go back into the ‘retropie’ folder and open the new folder in there called ‘roms’.

 The ‘roms’ folder contains a number of folders in turn.
-You should place any ROMS for the NES in the ‘nes’ folder.
+You should place any ROMS for the NES in the ‘nes’ folder, or SNES ROMS in a 'snes' folder.
 Simply eject the USB stick and re-insert it into the Raspberry Pi, then reboot to be able to load them from the menu.

 There are a number of websites which offer download of game ROMS, although their Copyright status isn’t certain.
-Despite the age of the NES, the existence of the Nintendo Classic Mini should show that the company still believes it has a Copyright claim to older games.
+Despite the age of the NES and SNES, the existence of the Nintendo Classic Mini should show that the company still believes it has a Copyright claim to older games.

 Sometimes the ROMs have been modified and so don’t recapture the original gaming experience.